Metaform/edc-protocols/model/core/information.model.md

 ### IdentityProvider

-An `IdentityProvider` is a trusted technology system that creates, maintains, and manages identity information for a `Participant` and `ParticipantsAgent`.
+An `IdentityProvider` is a trusted technology system that creates, maintains, and manages identity information for a `Participant` and `ParticipantAgents`.

 ### CredentialIssuer

-A `CredentialIssuer` is a trusted technology system that issues verifiable credentials for a `Participant` and `ParticipantsAgent`.
+A `CredentialIssuer` is a trusted technology system that issues verifiable credentials for a `Participant` and `ParticipantAgents`.

 ### ClearingHouse